 Final Thoughts: Stockalper Palace

-For those interested in history, architecture, and cultural heritage, Stockalper Palace is definitely worth a visit.
+For those interested in history, architecture, and cultural heritage, Stockalper Palace is worth a visit.
 With its beautiful interior, stunning Baroque architecture, and historical and cultural importance, Brig’s palace is a must-see attraction in the canton of Valais.

 An hour-long guided tour of the palace will reveal its rich history and many beautiful features.
 You will enjoy its extensive garden, pretty interiors, and courtyard with Tuscan arcades.